lebedevtech/lebedevtech/README.md

 - ^_^ Hi, I'm **Andrei Lebedev** (@lebedevtech)
-- I'm Web-Developer from Russia based in Germany NRW
+- I'm Web-Developer from Russia based in Paderborn, Germany
-- I work for @partworks, and we sell spare parts for classic Porsche's 🚗
+- I work for @partworks-gmbh, and we sell spare parts for classic Porsche's 🚗

 - ༼ つ ◕_◕ ༽つ My hobbies are:
   - 🎵 write music